pinkest-nekomata/LaDS-Lore-Project/Anecdotes/Passing By.md

 [[Xavier]] goes undercover, using the name "Bob" to try to get a job.
 The bathhouse's owner, Roman, decides he should go by "Christian" instead and hires him.
 Xavier soon gets an opportunity to meet [[Lawrence]], who's there for a massage.

 [[Xavier]] pretends to start the massage, then uses his knowledge of pressure points to pin [[Lawrence]] down with extreme pain and ask about his supply.
 Lawrence cries out, and his guards come in to stop Xavier.
 But Xavier reveals the strength of his Evol at this point, knocking them all out and holding Lawrence at sword-point.
-When [[Luke]] arrives to help, Xavier plays dumb, and pins the victory on [[Luke]].
+When [[Luke (Officer)]] arrives to help, Xavier plays dumb, and pins the victory on [[Luke (Officer)]].

-Two weeks later, there's a commendation ceremony, where [[Luke]] awkwardly takes credit for [[Xavier]]'s work.
+Two weeks later, there's a commendation ceremony, where [[Luke (Officer)]] awkwardly takes credit for [[Xavier]]'s work.
 After that, a string of mysterious apprehensions occurs.
 Criminals are found tired up outside the station, or confess on livestreams. ((This is implied to be [[Xavier]]'s doing.))

 The team has found their fighting spirit again.
 Tommy and Luke are offered transfers, but refuse, chalking their success up to luck.
 And [[Xavier]] is their good luck charm.
 There's an unspoken agreement to keep his secret.